biolink/biolink-model/docs/GenomicSequenceLocalization.md

 # Class: GenomicSequenceLocalization

 A relationship between a sequence feature and a genomic entity it is localized to.
-The reference entity may be a chromosome, chromosome region or information entity such as a contig
+The reference entity may be a chromosome, chromosome region or information entity such as a contig.

 URI: [biolink:GenomicSequenceLocalization](https://w3id.org/biolink/vocab/GenomicSequenceLocalization)